Week 1 Setting Expectations, Values and Ground Rules

 01:50 – 02:00 Regroup and Review

-Explain that at the beginning we briefly state intent and capture it on a file or padlet if you can.
-Point members towards the cohort document in files area which will be accessible for the whole 6 weeks.
-Then begin the introductions and intent to set expectation on how long this will take - it is important to begin each element on time.
+Explain that at the beginning we briefly state intent share with the others in the group.
+Then begin the introductions and statement of intents.
+It's important to set expectation on how long this will take - 15 mins in total - it is important to begin each element on time.

 We encourage each member to select the next person to give their intentions, this makes people consider the participant list and use peoples names with helps group cohesion.
 Being in this together is what determines success the aim is to create a community of writers.
 (Friend, Jennifer I., and Juan Carlos González.
 “Get Together to Write.”